How to Install and Deploy the IronPDF C# Library

 IronPdf.Installation.TempFolderPath = @"C:\My\Safe\Path";

-You may also need to give the IIS user (IUSER) read and write permissions to your Installation Path Folder AND to your Windows and Temp Folder if the server has been locked down.
+In the event that the server has been locked down, you may need to give the IIS user (IUSER) read and write permissions to your Installation Path Folder, as well as to your Windows and Temp Folder.

 IronPDF needs Microsoft Visual C++ to be installed on the target server packed with your installer.
 The .NET Framework can run as 32-bit (even on 64-bit platforms), so it is necessary to install Visual C++ in both 32 and 64-bit versions.